 -If death or physical harm results from the violation of Scott’s Law, you could be charged with a Class 2 felony.
 A Class 2 felony carries a potential jail sentence of between 3 to 7 years

-James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer, with over-26 years of experience handling traffic offenses and Scott’s Law violations throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer, with over-27 years of experience handling traffic offenses and Scott’s Law violations throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas is rated “Superb” by AVVO, the highest rating possible for any traffic violation attorney in the United States.
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
-The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois.
+Attorney and Practice Magazine gave James Dimeas its “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas its “Top 10 Attorney Award for the State of Illinois.
 James Dimeas was named a “Best DUI Attorney.
-Expertise name James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
+Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 The American Institute of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer in the State of Illinois For the year 2018 and 2019.

 If you are charged with violating Scott’s Law, or have been issued any traffic tickets and moving violations, you can always contact James Dimeas for a free and confidential consultation.
-You can always talk to James Dimeas personally by calling him at 847-807-7405.
+You can always speak to James Dimeas personally by calling him at 847-807-7405.